Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - an aircraft

-- in respect of which a user of the aircraft has possession before September 2022
+- in respect of which a user of the aircraft has possession before

 - a subject vehicle

-Vessel and subject vessel—definitions
+Vessel and subject vessel: Definitions

-13. Vessel means a boat, ship or craft that is designed, or is capable of being used, solely or partly for navigation in, on, through or immediately above water, without regard to the method or lack of propulsion.
+12. Vessel means a boat, ship or craft that is designed, or is capable of being used, solely or partly for navigation in, on, through or immediately above water, without regard to the method or lack of propulsion.

-14. Subject vessel means a vessel that
+13. Subject vessel means a vessel that

 - is designed or adapted for leisure, recreation or sport activities and

-- has a date of manufacture after 2018
+- has a date of manufacture after

-15. Subject vessel does not include:
+14. Subject vessel does not include

 - a floating home, as defined in subsection 123(1) of the Excise Tax Act